bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/c/ContactWireReferenceSlope_3AITNGevPAUgTPGH9lC8dF/Documentation.md

-An angle formed by the slope of the contact wire.
+The angle formed by the slope of the contact wire.